Wolf-Bazil/Eteon-dl/README.md

 ## ⚙️ Installation Guide (Windows)

-Firstly, Copy and Paste main.py in your Venv folder.
+Firstly, Copy and Paste main.py in a new folder in VS Code.
 Then, Open **PowerShell** or **Terminal** in VS Code and run these commands in succession:

 pip install yt-dlp